Sophia of Hanover: Heiress presumptive

 Some British politicians attempted several times to bring Sophia to England in order to enable her to assume government immediately in the event of Anne's death.
 It was argued that such a course was necessary to ensure Sophia's succession, for Anne's Roman Catholic half-brother was significantly closer to London than was Sophia.
 The Electress was eager to move to London, but the proposal was denied, as such action would mortally offend Anne, who was strongly opposed to a rival court in her kingdom.
-Anne might have been aware that Sophia, who was active and lively despite her old age, could cut a better figure than herself.
+Anne might have realised that Sophia, who was active and lively despite her old age, could cut a better figure than herself.
 Sophia was completely uncertain of what would happen after Anne's death, saying: "What Parliament does one day, it undoes the next."

 When the law was passed in mid-1701, Sophia at age 70, five of her children from ages 35 to 41, and three legitimate grandchildren from ages 14 to 18, were alive.
 Although Sophia was 35 years older than Anne, she was very fit and healthy, and invested time and energy in securing the succession either for herself or her son.
 There are more than 5,000 legitimate descendants of Sophia, although not all are in the line of succession.
 The Sophia Naturalization Act 1705 (4 & 5 Ann. c.
-16) granted the right of British (or more correctly English, as Great Britain only came into existence in 1707) nationality to Sophia's non-Roman Catholic descendants; those who had obtained the right to British citizenship via this Act at any time before its repeal by the British Nationality Act 1948 retain this lawful right today.
+16) granted the right of English (not British, as the Kingdom of Great Britain was created in 1707) nationality to Sophia's non-Roman Catholic descendants; those who had obtained the right to British citizenship via this Act at any time before its repeal by the British Nationality Act 1948 retain this lawful right today.